 Restraining Order (respondent) without filing a response - 2,500, then $400 per hour for evidentiary hearing and hearing preparation.

-Family law fees are held in a trust account until the fees are earned.
-At the conclusion of the case, any leftover fees held in trust will be returned to you.
-At the beginning of a case, you should expect a bill for the flat fees to initiate the proceeding, and then a $5,000 retainer to cover the hourly billing.
-Ideally, your case will not need hourly billing and that retainer can be returned, but we cannot predict that at the beginning of your case.
+At the start of the process, you should expect an initial bill for the flat fees required to initiate the proceeding, followed by a $5,000 retainer to cover any necessary hourly billing.
+Ideally, your case will resolve without the need for hourly work, allowing that retainer to be returned in full; however, we cannot predict the opposing party's actions at the outset of your case.

 Copyright © 2026 Taylor Defense Firm - All Rights Reserved.